 ETT 995 (fleet number DR705) is a unique vehicle from the heyday of Devon General.
 It features the chassis frame from a 1937 AEC Regent, the running units from a 1938 AEC Regal, and a 1953 body by Saunders-Roe.
-The bus has been restored to an extremely high standard by its former owner, Steve Cope.
+The bus has been restored to an extremely high standard using the skills of Sam Merrifield, Phillip Platt and others on behalf of the former owner Steve Cope.

 Trust chairman Peter Murnaghan said, “We are very grateful to Steve for the opportunity to acquire DR705, and to the seventy people who generously donated to our fundraising appeal”.